aesthetic-suite/framework/docs/system/config.md

 > Platforms: Android, iOS, Web

-The `typography.text` settings control both the body and paragraph text of the application, aswell as spacing based calculations (primarily used by `spacing.type`).
-Body text comes in 3 sizes -- small, normal (default), and large -- and can be configured using a scaled format, or with an explicit per size format.
+The `typography.text` settings control both the body and paragraph text of the application, as well as spacing based calculations (primarily used by `spacing.type`).
+Body text comes in 3 sizes -- small, default (normal), and large -- and can be configured using a [scaled format](#scaling-patterns), or with an explicit per size format.

-The scaled approach will use scale equivalent settings to calculate small and large sizes, with default being the middle, and going outwards.
+The scaled approach will use scale equivalent settings to calculate small and large sizes, with default being the middle, and scaling outwards.
 The values configured should be the default text size.

 ```yaml
 typography: